 - Garnish: chives (finely chopped)

 To make the dough: Combine egg, sour cream, butter, chives, and salt with your hands in a bowl.
 Don't worry if the mixture is not uniform and, as with pie dough, don't overwork it.
 Add flour and mix with your hands until a dough forms.
-Wrap in plastic and refrigerate the dough at least 2 hours or up to 2 days.
+Wrap in plastic and refrigerate the dough at least two hours or up to two days.